maratb3k/final-backend/README.md

 ## Bookmania
-Online store, where you can buy books.
+Online store, where you can browse books by category, author and buy them.

 ### Class diagram